 Financial assets measured at amortized cost are cash and cash equivalents, accounts receivable and income taxes receivable.
-Investments are measured at fair value or using the equity method.
+Investments in equity securities which do not constitute significant influence or control are measured at fair value.

 Non-derivative financial liabilities

 Financial liabilities other than those measured at amortized cost are subsequently measured at fair value with all changes in fair value recognized in net earnings.